tmdautov/frontend-interview-cheatsheet/README.md

 ```

-### Difference between cookie, sessionStorage and localStorage
+### Difference between cookie, sessionStorage, and localStorage

-`Cookie`, `sessionStorage`, and `localStorage` are all methods used to store data on the client-side, but they have different characteristics and use cases:
+`Cookie`, `sessionStorage`, and `localStorage` are all methods used to store data on the client side, but they have different characteristics and use cases:

 **Cookies**

+- Capacity: 4KB
+- Accessibility: All windows
+- Expiration: Manually set
+- Passed in HTTP request: Yes
+- Storage: Browser and Server
+- Use cases: session management, personalization, tracking, and analytics

+**Session Storage**

+- Capacity: 5MB
+- Accessibility: Private for tab
+- Expiration: On tab close
+- Passed in HTTP request: No
-- Capasity
+- Storage: Only browser
+- Use cases: similar to localStorage with a limitation of data expiration on tab close

+**LocalStorage**

+- Capacity: 5/10 MB, depending on the browser
-- Accessibility
+- Accessibility: All windows
-- Expiration
+- Expiration: Never
-- Passed in request
+- Passed in HTTP request: No
-- Storage
+- Storage: Browser only
+- Use cases: save user preferences and settings, cache date to reduce server requests, shopping cart state